flashi0428/uber-delivery-dashboard/uber-delivery-dashboard-clean/README.md

 # Uber – Delivery Time & ATD Dashboard

-This project is a full Streamlit dashboard built to analyze **Actual Time of Delivery (ATD)**, operational performance, and delivery patterns using historical Uber Eats data.
+This project is a full Streamlit dashboard built to analyze Actual Time of Delivery (ATD), operational performance, and delivery patterns using weekly Uber delivery data.
-It was developed as part of a technical data case and demonstrates end-to-end ownership across:
+It's developed as part of a technical  assessment that includes the next things:

 - Data preparation
 - Feature engineering
 - Exploratory visualization
 - KPI design
 - Predictive modeling (Random Forest)
-- Dashboard architecture
+- Dashboard
-- Clean code practices (modularization, Flake8 compliance)
+- Clean code practices

----

-## 📌 Project Overview
+ Project Overview

-The purpose of this dashboard is to give Operations, Logistics, and Marketplace teams a clear way to:
+The purpose of this dashboard is to give stakeholders a clear way to:

 - Monitor delivery performance
-- Understand the drivers behind high ATD
+- Understand the drivers behind ATD
 - Compare courier flows, territories, and restaurant surfaces
-- Identify bottlenecks and opportunities for operational improvement
+- Identify opportunities for operational improvement
-- Explore a predictive model that explains ATD variability
+- Explore a predictive model that explains and predict ATD

 The dashboard is fully interactive and allows filtering by:

-- **Territory**
+- Territory
-- **Courier flow**
+- Courier flow**
-- **Merchant surface**
+- Merchant surface
-- **On-time threshold**
+- On-time threshold

----

-## 📊 Dataset Description
+Dataset Description

-The dashboard consumes the weekly dataset produced by the ETL pipeline.
+The dashboard it's build to consume the weekly dataset produced by the workflow designes in the first deliverable.
 Each row represents a completed delivery trip and includes:

 | Column | Description |
 |-------|-------------|